Skip to main content

 How Do Incentives Function under GINA?

 The EEOC’s 2016 final rule established precise guidelines on the use of incentives within wellness programs to maintain compliance with GINA.
-These rules recognize the complex interplay between encouraging wellness and protecting privacy, particularly when the of spouses and children is involved.
+These rules recognize the complex interplay between encouraging wellness and protecting privacy, particularly when the health information of spouses and children is involved.
 The regulations create a clear hierarchy of what is permissible.

 GINA Incentive Rules for Wellness Programs